Maryam Amid: Early life

 Amid-Semnani was born in Semnan, in north-central Iran, during the Qajar era.
 She was the third daughter of Mir Seyed Razi Semnani (also known as Reyis Al-Atabeh) and Mirza Ibrahim Amid al-Saltanah.
 Her father was a doctor to the Shah of Persia, Naser al-Din Shah Qajar, and the first representative of Semnan and Shahrud in the National Assembly.
 She received her primary education from her father, and later studied French and Photography.
 Her family arranged for her to be married to the Hosseini Prince Mirza Emad al-Saltanah Salvar when she was 16.
-She was fiercely opposed to the marriage, and managed to obtain a divorce after one year of marriage.
+She was fiercely opposed to the marriage and managed to obtain a divorce after one year of marriage.
 Seven years later, she married an intellectual named Qawamul Hakmah.
 They had two children.
 After seven years of marriage, Qawamul died, leaving Amid-Semnani to raise their children by herself.

 Establishment of girls’ school

-In the patriarchal Iranian society of the time, religious conservatives strongly opposed the education of girls.
+In the patriarchal Iranian society of the time, religious conservatives strongly opposed girls' education.

 Most women were illiterate, as families were often reluctant to have their daughters educated.
 In 1912, Amid-Semnani set up a school for girls with two branches.
 One branch, Dar al-'Elm, offered reading and writing, mathematics, geography, and foreign languages.
 Candidates for admission to Dar al-'Elm were required to pass a test set by the Ministry of Education.
 The other branch, Dar Al-Sanayeh, was located in the Abmangel neighborhood.
 It provided tuition in artistic subjects and handicrafts such as carpet weaving, knitting, and hosiery.
 To encourage families to send their girls to school and keep them in school until the completion of their studies, Amid allowed many students to enroll for free.

 Shokufeh

 Amid-Semnani launched the second-ever Iranian women's magazine.
 (The first, Danesh – or Knowledge – lasted only from 1910 to 1911.)
 Working under the name Maryam Amid Mozayen al-Saltaneh, she edited and wrote for Shokufeh (also transliterated as Shokoufeh, Shokofeh or Shekufeh and meaning Blossom), a magazine published in Teheran from 1912 or 1913 to 1916 or 1919 (sources differ on the years of publication).

 The magazine was devoted to furthering education and equal rights for women.
 It featured articles on women's rights issues such as early marriage and lack of educational opportunities for girls, and also addressed political topics.
-It was noted for its use of satire, as its entire back cover was originally given over to social caricatures, although these were discontinued after the start of the First World War.
+It was noted for its use of satire, as its entire back cover was initially given over to social caricatures, although these were discontinued after the start of the First World War.
 Shokufeh was released twice a month and originally consisted of four pages printed in traditional Naskh calligraphic script.
-From the fifth issue onward, the magazine was printed in Nastaliq script.
+From the fifth issue onward, the magazine was published in Nastaliq script.

 In addition to the journal, Amid-Semnani translated several French books into Persian.